 For you see, that struggling woman is not who I am or was ever meant to be!
 I am a daughter of the King.
 He has promised to give me hind’s feet and assured me that He will set me in the High Places (Habakkuk 3:19).
 He does not see me as I am, but as I will be.

 So how, then, should I live?

 Well, that is a big question with a simple, yet difficult answer.
 I want to explore it here, with you.
 I want to look around and shine a light in the darkness, grasping beauty and bringing it into the light.
-I want to revel in the blessings of the every day, family, friends, good books, delicious food, beautiful music, and nature.
+I want to revel in the blessings of the every day, family, friends, good books, beautiful music, and nature.
 Every gift is a prodding forward by our gracious Father, pushing us closer to the heart of Christ and pointing us ever upward towards eternity.

 This is not an easy task.
 So much competes for our attention and time, crowding out opportunities to look up, look around, and really listen to the Holy Spirit.
 But it is a worthy task and one that I feel is of utmost importance in this day and age.